 • Trace the link between genotypic variation and phenotypic variation.

-• Identify evolutionary mechanisms and how they can lead to changes in allele and genotype frequency, adaptation, population divergence, and patterns of biological diversity.
+• Explain how evolutionary mechanisms can lead to population divergence and patterns of biological diversity.

 • Explain how phenotypic traits and molecular sequence data infer phylogenetic relationships.

-• Build and interpret phylogenetic trees to compare hypotheses about evolutionary relationships.
+• Build and interpret phylogenetic trees to compare hypotheses about evolutionary relationships of animals.

 • Recognize and correct scientific inaccuracies in statements misrepresenting evolutionary mechanisms and processes using appropriate scientific language (e.g., intentionality, teleology, and personification).